 4) The last one (a look behind the curtain of what’s ahead for 2017), is a brand new feature called “Excel Automation.”
 The feature saves you time by defining massive portions of your design simply and repeatably in an Excel Spreadsheet!
 The big news is, you don’t have to wait, it’s right there in SP03 of 2016.
-Expect more information about this feature to surface as 2017 release becomes official this fall, but in the meantime, experiment and see how it can automatically generate pages of schematics with Macros placed according to your Spreadsheet TEMPLATE (Download TEST_automation_template).
+Experiment and see how it can automatically generate pages of schematics with Macros placed according to your Spreadsheet TEMPLATE; select your automation template, SWE comes with one included to start your exploration.
 The basics of this feature: you define a name of a Macro in your library along with its insertion point coordinates, and then give the sheet a number and a name description.
 Choose the Excel file from the Excel Automation command, and watch it generate drawings automatically!
 This is just another way you can leverage known working designs along with the SMARTS of SOLIDWORKS Electrical.

 Meet the Author